goshhhy/.config-nvim/readme.md

-if using neovim, you can set up autocomplete plugins and language servers by following [coc-nvim](https://github.com/neoclide/coc.nvim)'s instructions. if you have clangd installed, this configuration should work out of the box.
+if using neovim, you can set up autocomplete plugins and language servers by following [coc-nvim](https://github.com/neoclide/coc.nvim)'s instructions. if you have clangd installed, this configuration should use that for C-like languages out of the box.